 Hemp protein powder and hemp oil are both made from the seeds of the hemp plant.
 Hemp protein powder is easy on the taste buds with a faintly nutty flavor.

 Hemp seeds are a powerhouse when it comes to protein with at least 20 amino acids, including the nine essential amino acids (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine).
 Amino acids are organic compounds that combine to form proteins, and together, amino acids and proteins are the building blocks of the human body.

-Hemp protein provides the essential fatty acids omega-3 and omega-6 in a healthy 3:1 ratio.
+Hemp protein provides the essential fatty acids omega-3 and omega-6 in a healthy 3:1 ratio — after all, it’s important to balance omega-3, 6 and 9 fatty acids.
 Hemp is also one of the few sources of the hard-to-get gamma linolenic acid (GLA), a healthy, plant-derived omega-6 metabolized differently than other less healthy omega-6s.
 GLA-rich foods like hemp seeds have been observed to help people with:

 - Breast pain

 - Diabetes and diabetic neuropathy

 - Multiple sclerosis